DataCanvasIO/HyperTS/docs/en_US/source/contents/0400_quick_start.rst

     from hyperts.datasets import load_network_traffic
     from sklearn.model_selection import train_test_split

-The data split is based on time sequences to avoid the loss of time information.
+The data split is based on time sequences to avoid the information leakage.
 Therefore, the test data is the end part of the whole dataset with setting ``shuffle=False``.

 .. code-block:: python